ranja-sarkar/Classification/docs/chapter1.md

 <img width="490" height="388" alt="roc" src="https://github.com/user-attachments/assets/a488b0b2-80ab-4cb4-8882-1e89f5ec8a7d" />

 Higher the TPR (power), higher is the chance of detecting a false alarm.
 However, the ROC curve does not yield the model precision.

-<img width="326" height="293" alt="roc-auc" src="https://github.com/user-attachments/assets/a32d916b-a6d9-413c-a736-efe4aeee770f" />

 The diagonal divides the ROC space.
 Points above the diagonal represent good classification results (better than random); points below the line represent bad results (worse than random).

+<img width="326" height="293" alt="roc-auc" src="https://github.com/user-attachments/assets/a32d916b-a6d9-413c-a736-efe4aeee770f" />

-Area under the curve is AUC, ROC-AUC summarizes sensitivity and specificity, but does not inform regarding precision.
+Area under the curve is AUC, the ROC-AUC summarizes sensitivity and specificity, but does not inform regarding precision.
 Also, two ROC curves with equal AUC may yield different outcome and interpretations.

 ![auc](https://github.com/user-attachments/assets/71867635-e53e-4bb7-b30c-92c0911eaf17)

-An ROC analysis helps select optimal models and discard suboptimal ones independently from the class distribution.
+An ROC analysis however helps select optimal models and discard suboptimal ones independently from the class distribution.

 ### F1-score